 By Peter M. DeLorenzo

-And that’s the Superior-Octane Truth for this 7 days.
+And which is the Superior-Octane Reality for this week.

 Editor’s Note: This is Peter’s famed advertisement for the 1981 Pontiac Trans Am Turbo V-8.
 As Peter suggests, “It was a unique time and a distinctive era.”
 More true words were in no way spoken. -WG